Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 Line (6) shows that a parameter can just be another proc call.

 ### 17.1.2 Getting the type and address of a proc
-Line (7) shows that a proc is an address (often called a **function pointer**), it points to where the code starts in memory.
-In § 22.4 and 22.6 shows examples where this function pointer is used as a parameter to another procedure.
+Line (7) shows that a proc is an address (often called a **function pointer**), it points to where the code starts in memory. § 22.4 and 22.6 show examples where this function pointer is used as a parameter to another procedure.
 Line (8) tells us the type of the sum proc:
 `procedure (s64, s64, s64) -> s64`
 So the **header** or **signature** of a proc (its arguments and return-values list) determine its type.
+In line (10) we declare a proc variable `p_ptr` with the same signature as sum, and we assign sum to it.
+(10B) shows that this also works with type inference.
+This allows us to call `sum` with this new name (line (11)).

 **Exercises**
 (1) Write a proc with no arguments that prints "Hello, world!"   (see display.jai).
 Make the proc run at compile time.